thunlp/UltraChat/README.md

 </div>

 - Based on the above meta topics, we generate 1100+ subtopics for data construction
 - For each subtopics, we generate up to 10 specific questions.
-Then we use ChatGPT APIs to generate new relevant questions for each of the 10 questions.
-We use hand-crafted prompts to instruct ChatGPT to generate a diverse set of questions covering a wide range of common concepts and objects.
+- Then we use Turbo APIs to generate new relevant questions for each of the 10 questions.
+We use hand-crafted prompts to instruct the model to generate a diverse set of questions covering a wide range of common concepts and objects.
-- For each question, we generate a 3~7-round conversation using the two ChatGPT APIs iteratively as described above.
+- For each question, we generate a 3~7-round conversation using the two models iteratively as described above.

 </p>
 </details>